-The Pūpūkea MLCD is one of the very few places in Hawaii where an unchannelized stream flows into a MLCD and where both marine and terrestrial resources are actively managed.
+The Pūpūkea MLCD is one of the very few places in Hawai‘i where an unchannelized stream flows into an MLCD and where both marine and terrestrial resources are actively managed.
 Although far from the ancient Hawaiian ahupua‘a management system, it is a step in that direction.

 The entire Pūpūkea MLCD receives high wave activity in the winter months, mobilizing underwater boulders even at depths of 40 feet.
 Therefore it is educationally valuable as a study of high-wave impact zones because the wave activity has a profound affect on the ecology of the MLCD.
 Coral cover is relatively low, for example, and those that do live in the area are species that can withstand pounding waves.

 Submarine caves are scattered around the MLCD and general area, including around the northeast point of the Pūpūkea cove.

 Pūpūkea (Sharks Cove) is one of the most popular shore-entry destinations for snorkelers and SCUBA divers on O‘ahu, second only to Hanauma Bay.
 Pūpūkea has a depth of about 20 feet at the mouth of the cove.
 Diving is considered to be better outside the cove, where depths slope to about 45 feet.
 Waters just around the “tables” at Kalua-Māua are about 15 feet deep, and diving is considered to be better farther out at 30 to 45 feet.